 Agriculture in Canada: Did You Know...

 World food demand is set to grow 60 percent by 2050.
-Canada is one of a privileged few countries in the world that exports more food than it consume (Government of Canada)
+Canada is one of a privileged few countries in the world that exports more food than it consumes (Government of Canada)

 Canadian agriculture sector takes food safety seriously; Canada Ranks #1 in global food safety (Government of Canada)

-Without modern farming practices, we would need 50% more land to grow the amount we grow today (Government of Canada)
+Without modern farming practices, we would need 50 percent more land to grow the amount we grow today (Government of Canada)